nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Fargo

+### Viper Manor

   * Just keep mashing, you'll get into the Menu after Serge jumps.
-  * Menu (after fall)
+  * Menu
+    * Kid - Equip
-    * Kid (Equip) - Remove Iron Dagger
+      * Remove Iron Dagger
+    * Pierre - Allocate Elements
-    * Pierre (Elements) - Remove All
+      * Remove All

+### Guldove

-  * Choose not to save Kid (First options, so just mash)
+  * You'll wake up on a bed, go outside and watch Kid faint from poison then choose not to save her (It's the 1st option so don't think, just mash)
-  * Throw Poshul into the party to replace Kid.
+  * Put Poshul into the Party to replace Kid.
-  * Go talk to Korcha and ask for the boat (First option, just mash).
+  * Go back to where you were sleeping (Head up the ladder then head right), talk to Korsha and ask for his boat.
+Macha will advise you to head to the Shrine.
-  * Once the Macha dialogue finishes, head to the shrine for your fortune.
+  * Head to the Shrine for your Fortune (Head straight to the left from Korsha's tent), head to the boat after.
-  * Go talk to Macha and select option 2 to get on the boat.
+  * Go talk to Macha and select the 2nd option to get on the boat.

-  * ~15 second break during sail.
+### Termina

+  * Macha will let you roam after some cutscenes and mashing.
+Head to Lisa's.
   * Shop (Lisa's)
     * 21 Capsules
     * 11 Medicine
     * 11 Ointment
+    * 3 Brace
     * 1 CurePlus
     * 2 HealAll
-    * 3 Aquaball (4 if no IceBlast)
+    * 4 Aquaball (4 if no IceBlast)
     * 2 Bushbasher
-  * Smith
+  * Head to the Smith after buying.
+    * Sell
-    * Sell - Bone Axe/Iron Dagger/Bronze Sword
+      * Bone Axe / Iron Dagger / Bronze Sword
+    * Disassemble
-    * Disassemble - Silver Earring/Knee Pad/Silver Pendant
+      * Silver Earring / Knee Pad / Silver Pendant
+    * Forge
-    * Forge - Ladle Fe26/Steel Sword
+      * Ladle Fe26 / Steel Sword
-  * Rename Glenn to G, and replace Pierre with Glenn
+  * Head to the Termina Entrance for a cutscene with Glenn, then head back to Macha to have Glenn and her join the party.
-  * Swap out Poshul for Leena
+  * Board the boat, replace Pierre and Poshul for Glenn and Leena respectively, and head to Marbule.

-  * Head to Marbule
+### Marbule

-  * Shop (straight ahead)
+  * Shop (Straight ahead, talk to the guy in the swimming pool in the upper corner)
     * 2 TurnBlue
     * 1 TurnRed
     * 2 TurnWhite